Treatment in the comfort of your home

 One-stop shop for at-home care

 In addition to visits from a skilled pediatric registered nurse, Children’s home care program provides families with medication through our home care pharmacy.
-This is a separate department through the Children’s Hospitals and Clinics of Minnesota pharmacy that works exclusively with home care staff for children needing IV therapies at home.
+This is a separate department through the Children’s Minnesota pharmacy that works exclusively with home care staff for children needing IV therapies at home.
 The pharmacy dispenses all infusions and IV treatments that Children’s home care patients receive.

 Our pediatric pharmacists also monitor children’s lab tests once kids have gone home to ensure that kids are responding well to treatments.
 Our pharmacists frequently collaborate with physicians and home care nurses.
 If a doctor or home care nurse notices a medication needs to be adjusted or a child is having a reaction, such as a rash, to a certain medication, he or she will contact the home care pharmacy to make the appropriate adjustments.
 In addition, the home care pharmacy team partners with our dietitians to help with any feeding or nutrition concerns.